Tips from 12 Caregiving Pros

 Care Haven Homes

 Make Mom and Dad FEEL good.
-Give soft, flannel pillowcases and fuzzy blankets.
+Give the gift of soft, flannel pillowcases and fuzzy blankets.

 It’s a great time for fun flavors, too.
-Give a holiday pack of Lifesavers or flavored lip balm.
-Don’t forget that crowd favorite: the popcorn gift tin.
+Next time you’re at the drug store, pick up a holiday pack of Lifesavers or flavored lip balm.
+Don’t forget the seasonal crowd favorite, either: popcorn.

-(But don’t leave a big basket of fruit, jellies or other “spoilables” in your loved ones’ room.
-Bring just enough for the two of you to share during your visit.
-OR plan to share with other residents and caregivers.
-OR ask a caregiver to store the “leftovers.”)
+(However, please don’t leave a big basket of fruit, jellies or other “spoilables” in your loved ones’ room.
+Bring just enough for the two of you to enjoy OR plan to share with other residents and caregivers.)

 Community Liaison